Tobbyte/MiniGlimpse/README.md

 ## TODOs

 * [x] enable when start search
-* [ ] settings: enable/disable, autohide delay, use autohide animation
+* [ ] settings: enable/disable, autohide delay, use autohide animation, Global or Workspace
 * [ ] ? option to disable setting "Editor: Selection Highlight" ?
 * [ ] save minimap and autohide settings on first init and restore to when disabled
 * [ ] debounce handleSelectionChange